gobolinux/Documentation/differences.md

 Traditional Unix paths are also symlinks to the `/System/Index` directory structure:

     /bin     -> /System/Index/Executables
     /usr/bin -> /System/Index/Executables
     /usr/lib -> /System/Index/Libraries

-This means that GoboLinux will correctly dispatch scripts with a shebang line to the proper interpreter.
+    /etc     -> /System/Settings

-The `#!/usr/bin/env perl` idiom, and hardcoded interpreter paths such as `#!/usr/bin/python` will be handled correctly.
+As a result, most things just work. :-)  For example, GoboLinux will correctly dispatch a script with a `#!/usr/bin/env perl` style shebang line or hardcoded path such as `#!/usr/bin/python` to the proper interpreter.

 This architecture -- installing each program under its own directory, and making executables, headers other resources available via symlinks